Xercoy/superfluous/blog/superfluous/content/post/004_terraformization.md

 - [Digital Ocean Documentation](https://developers.digitalocean.com/documentation/v2/#regions) - useful for finding out possible image names, resource names, etc. They're not really listed anywhere else it seems.

+## Notes

+One thing Terraform is great at is being able to keep track of the infrastructure that it's been involved in and things that might change if a `terraform apply` is done.